cpmech/russell/russell_sparse/README.md

 ### References

-1. <a name="ref1"></a> Dorozhinskii R (2019) [Configuration of a linear solver for linearly implicit time integration and efficient data transfer in parallel thermo-hydraulic computations](https://mediatum.ub.tum.de/doc/1486743/1486743.pdf). _Master's Thesis in Computational Science and Engineering._ Department of Informatics Technical University of Munich.
+1. Dorozhinskii R (2019) [Configuration of a linear solver for linearly implicit time integration and efficient data transfer in parallel thermo-hydraulic computations](https://mediatum.ub.tum.de/doc/1486743/1486743.pdf). _Master's Thesis in Computational Science and Engineering._ Department of Informatics Technical University of Munich.

-## <a name="developers"></a> For developers
+## For developers

 * The `c_code` directory contains a thin wrapper to the sparse solvers (MUMPS, UMFPACK)
 * The `build.rs` file uses the crate `cc` to build the C-wrappers